Pacific Northwest: Environmentalism

 Environmentalism is prominent throughout the region, especially west of the Cascades.
 Environmentally conscious services such as recycling and public transportation are widespread, most notably in the more populous areas.
 Politically, the Pacific Northwest is actively involved in environmental efforts.
 The international organization Greenpeace was born in Vancouver in 1970 as part of a large public opposition movement in British Columbia to US nuclear weapons testing on Amchitka Island in the Aleutian Islands.
 Liberal and conservative Northwesterners, such as former U.S. Senator Slade Gorton (R-WA) and moderate Democrats like former Speaker of the House Tom Foley (D-WA), have been prominent in the development of conservative approaches to environmental protection.
 Seattle in particular is also home to a large number of publications and institutions concerned with the environment and sustainability, including both Worldchanging and Grist.org, the U.S.'s two largest online green magazines.
 The Pacific Northwest is also noted for a large number of gardening clubs, with Victoria having an annual flower count in February.

 The direct-intervention oceanic protection group known as the Sea Shepherd Conservation Society has its headquarters in Friday Harbor on San Juan Island.

 In British Columbia, environmentalists fought to protect Clayoquot Sound in the 1980s and 1990s.
 More recently the province has agreed to environmental protections in the Great Bear Rainforest.

 Music

-The modern-era Pacific Northwest is known for indie music, especially grunge, alternative rock, and metal; the region also has folk music and world music traditions and has lately gained notice for its hip hop scene.
-Many acts are associated with the independent label Sub Pop.
-KEXP.org is a popular Seattle-based public indie music radio station known across the country.
+The Pacific Northwest has a rich history in incubating and promoting musicians.
+It is best known for indie music, especially grunge, alternative rock, and metal; the region also has folk music and world music traditions and has lately gained notice for its hip hop scene.
+Many acts are associated with the record label Sub Pop, based in Seattle; independent labels K Records of Olympia and Kill Rock Stars of Olympia and Portland are also prominent.

+The Seattle-based radio station KEXP has gained a national reputation for promoting indie and alternative music.
 Among the Northwest's largest music festivals are the Merritt Mountain Music Festival, the Vancouver Folk Music Festival, the Sasquatch!
-Music Festival in George, Washington, Seattle's Bumbershoot, Boise's Treefort Music Fest, and Portland's MusicfestNW.
+Music Festival in George, Washington, Seattle's Bumbershoot, Boise's Treefort Music Fest, and Portland's MusicfestNW; smaller festivals across the region are held frequently.
 Portland's Waterfront Blues Festival is the largest blues-based festival west of the Mississippi River.